BrickMMO/hackathon-set/stadium.markdown

 ### Description

-The [Football Stadium] (https://www.lego.com/en-ca/product/real-madrid-santiago-bernabeu-stadium-10299) Th main idea behind this project is to create a stadium and built in some lights which goes “ON” or “OFF” as per the lights hits the sensor and to built-in some speaker to make some crowd noise such that a game is going on.
+The [Football Stadium] (https://www.lego.com/en-ca/product/real-madrid-santiago-bernabeu-stadium-10299) Th main idea behind this project is to create a stadium and build in some lights which go “ON” or “OFF” as per the light hits the sensor and to build in some speakers to make some crowd noise such that a game is going on.

 ### Requirements